 How It Works

 Five times a year, you will receive a selection of three seasonal cheeses with a combined weight of about 1 3/4 pounds.
 During the early part of the year the fresh cheeses are a blend of goat and sheep milk, while later in the year they will be exclusively goat milk.
 The flavor of Pennyroyal cheeses change with the seasons as the pasture grasses mature and the days become shorter.
 Each shipment will contain notes about how the cheese was made, as well as food and wine pairing suggestions.
-The annual cost, including freight, of a five-shipment Pennyroyal Farm to Table Program is $199 in Northern California, $269 west of the Rockies and $299 east of the Rockies, which represents about a 20% discount off retail prices.
+The annual cost, including freight, of a five-shipment Pennyroyal Farm to Table Program is $250 in California, $320 west of the Rockies and $350 east of the Rockies.
 You may sign up any time and we will bill your Visa or MC account or, if you prefer, you may send us a check.

 Local Cheeses, International Quality

 Although our creamery is tiny and designed for a small flock of sheep and goats (the milking equivalent of ten cows), it is a state-of-the art facility with aging rooms as constant in temperature and humidity as the deepest French caves.
 Every Pennyroyal goat has a name and is treated like a member of the family; their fresh milk is turned into cheese within hours of milking.
 Pennyroyal's cheesemaker has crafted cheese in both France and California, so while Pennyroyal cheeses are handmade, and produced in tiny quantities, they reflect international quality standards.